inconvergent/simple-circle-packing/README.md

 ![img](example.png?raw=True, "img")

-Here is an example of simple circle packing using basic python pluss Cairo for visualization.
+Example of simple circle packing using basic Python, pluss Cairo for visualization.

+Also contains a few other useful comments on how to use cairo.